Ahmed3lmallah/ng-in-viewport-tutorial/README.md

 We can set a **threshold** in the options when we create a new `IntersectionObserver` object, which can be any number between 0 and 1.
 This value represents the viewable area of the target element in the screen.
 The default threshold value is 0 which represents no area of element is visible.
 A value of 0.25 represents about 25% area is viewable in screen.
 Value of 1 means element is fully viewable in screen.
 We can even specify multiple thresholds as an array of values — [0, 0.25, 1].

 Intersection Observer will fire a callback function, once any of the threshold values is passed in either direction.
-For example if you have set threshold to 0.25, callback function will be invoked everytime when viewable area becomes greater than 25% or becomes less than 25%.
+For example if you have set threshold to 0.25, callback function will be invoked every time when viewable area becomes greater than 25% or becomes less than 25%.
 Refer to this [codepen](https://codepen.io/anon/pen/vjWEqO) and [usefulangle.com](https://usefulangle.com/demos/118/intersection-observer-demo.html) demos of Intersection Observer with various thresholds.

 > *To get an in-depth understanding of the Intersection Observer API, I recommend reading the [MDN web docs](https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API) or [Javascript Intersection Observer API Explained in Detail](https://usefulangle.com/post/118/javascript-intersection-observer) post by [Useful Angle](https://usefulangle.com/).
 This [Medium Story by Vamsi Vempati](https://medium.com/angular-in-depth/a-modern-solution-to-lazy-loading-using-intersection-observer-9280c149bbc) discusses how to use Intersection Observer API to lazy load images.
 Additionally, the two following npm packages implement Intersection Observer API: [ng-in-viewport](https://k3nsei.gitbook.io/ng-in-viewport/) and [ng-defer-load](https://www.npmjs.com/package/@trademe/ng-defer-load).*